on february 1st, we launched a campaign to help ensure the girls of justicia and huntington, south africa are able to stay in school

 it is important to understand that gender inequality will persist as long as females cannot attend school and be educated.

-we are kicking off our campaign on february 1st and will be soliciting donations for 28 days, to match the average female’s cycle. in addition to raising money to provide feminine products to girls in these villages, we are also going to provide supplementary menstrual hygiene education. education is a critical aspect of this campaign in order for girls and boys to learn about puberty and and menstrual health. including boys in these classes will help us further our objective of eliminating the stigma around menstruation.
+we kicked off our campaign on february 1st and solicited donations for 28 days, to match the average female’s cycle. in addition to raising money to provide feminine products to girls in these villages, we are also going to provide supplementary menstrual hygiene education. education is a critical aspect of this campaign in order for girls and boys to learn about puberty and and menstrual health. including boys in these classes will help us further our objective of eliminating the stigma around menstruation.

 we asked for women to donate the same amount of money that they spend on menstrual hygiene products per month, and for men to ask their sister, mom, girlfriend or cousin how much they spend and donate this amount. $10, $15 or $20 will go a long way to ensure the girls of justicia and huntington have access to menstrual hygiene products this year.